 Fats: The Ones That Should Be Avoided

 So now that you know which fats are healthy for you, let’s identify the ones that you should stay away from.
-Trans-fats and saturated fats are two of the key culprits that are associated with a plethora of health concerns.
-Out of the two evils, trans-fats are definitely more injurious to health than saturated fats.
+Trans and saturated fats are two of the key culprits that are associated with a plethora of health concerns.
+Out of the two evils, trans fats are definitely more injurious to health than saturated ones.
 While the latter increases the risk of cholesterol problems and cardiovascular diseases, the former increases the risk of stroke, diabetes, inflammation, in addition to cholesterol and heart problems.

 In general, processed foods are the chief hub of poly-unsaturated fats.
-To cut down on your intake of both types of fats, steer clear of refined foods such as white bread and white rice, fried food, and baked treats such as cakes and biscuits.
+To cut down on your intake of both types of fat consumption, steer clear of refined foods such as white bread and white rice, fried food, and baked treats such as cakes and biscuits.

 Healthy Dietary Habits, One Step at a Time

 Now that you have a clear idea about what good and bad fats are, you can make the right food choices for better health.
-It won’t be easy at first, because bad fats are present in most of the popular foods available in the market today.
+It won’t be easy at first, because bad ones are present in most of the popular foods available in the market today.
 Take it one step at a time by cutting down on the quantities of unhealthy food that you eat on a regular basis.
-Consult your doctor for a well-balanced dietary schedule that includes sources of good fats, as well as other nutrients and minerals.
+Consult your doctor for a well-balanced dietary schedule that includes good fat food sources, as well as other nutrients and minerals.